LibraryCarpentry/lc-sql/episodes/03-filtering.md

 ## Filtering

 SQL is a powerful tool for filtering data in databases based on a set of conditions.
-Let's say we only want data for a specific ISSN, for instance, for the _Theory and Applications of Mathematics & Computer Science_ journal from the `articles` table.
-The journal has an ISSN code `2067-2764|2247-6202`.
+Let's say we only want data for a specific ISSN, for instance, for the _Acta Crystallographica_ journal from the `articles` table.
+The journal has an ISSN code `2056-9890`.
 To filter by this ISSN code, we will use the `WHERE` clause.

 ~~~
 SELECT *
 FROM articles
-WHERE ISSNs='2067-2764|2247-6202';
+WHERE ISSNs='2056-9890';
 ~~~
 {: .sql}

 We can add additional conditions by using `AND`, `OR`, and/or `NOT`.
-For example, suppose we want the data on _Theory and Applications of Mathematics & Computer Science_ published after June:
+For example, suppose we want the data on _Acta Crystallographica_ published after October:

 ~~~
 SELECT *
 FROM articles
-WHERE (ISSNs='2067-2764|2247-6202') AND (Month > 06);
+WHERE (ISSNs='2056-9890') AND (Month > 10);
 ~~~
 {: .sql}